DevelAngel/swayr/README.md

   stacked container, it is like `next-tiled-window` / `prev-tiled-window` if the current windows is in a tiled container, and is like `next-window` / `prev-window` otherwise.
-* `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
-That's handy especially for less often used commands not bound to a key.
-Non-matching input will be executed executed as-is with `swaymsg`.
-* `execute-swayr-command` displays all commands above and executes the selected one.
-(This is useful for accessing swayr commands which are not bound to a key.)
 * `tile-workspace exclude-floating|include-floating` tiles all windows on the current workspace (excluding or including floating ones).
 That's done by moving all windows away to some special workspace, setting the current